greghesp/assistant-relay/readMe.md

 # Installation

+- Make sure you have Node installed from https://nodejs.org/en/
+- Install PM2 as a pre-requisite if not already installed `npm i pm2 -g`
-Download a copy of the latest release from https://github.com/greghesp/assistant-relay/releases and then use `npm run setup` to get started.
+- Download a copy of the latest release from https://github.com/greghesp/assistant-relay/releases and then use `npm i` to get started.
 Once setup, run `npm run start`.
 You do NOT want the source files:

 Note: If you cloned this repo or downloaded the source files, you will need to execute the command in both the relay and client folder as the interface is not packaged